KhrisnaIndrawan/Pokemon-Database/README.md

-# Pokemon-Database
-Simple apps about Pokemon Database using FlutterFlow
+# Pokemon Database

+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.